Can the holidays cause a heart attack?

-Uptick in heart attacks between Thanksgiving, Christmas and New Year’s has many wondering if celebrations really are the cause
+Heart attacks spiking between Thanksgiving, Christmas and New Year’s has many wondering if celebrations really are the cause

-Statistically, more people experience heart attacks during the holidays.
+Statistically, more people experience a heart attack during the holidays.
 However, most cardiologists would agree the holidays don’t cause heart attacks.

-“Stretching from Thanksgiving to Christmas and even into the new year, there is about a 5 percent increase in heart attacks or emergency room visits due to heart-related concerns,” said Abdolreza Agahtehrani, M.D., cardiologist with Norton Heart & Vascular Institute.
-“Some studies even show about a 15 percent increase just between Christmas and New Year’s Day.”
+“Stretching from Thanksgiving to Christmas and even into the new year, there is about a 5% increase in heart attacks or emergency room visits due to heart-related concerns,” said Abdolreza Agahtehrani, M.D. , cardiologist with Norton Heart & Vascular Institute.
+“Some studies even show about a 15% increase just between Christmas Day and New Year’s Day.”

 Dr. Agahtehrani explained that a week or two of celebrations doesn’t equal a case of sudden cardiac arrest.
 More than likely, heart disease has been developing for a while.

-“Most people who suffer a heart attack have unknown symptoms, such as diabetes or uncontrolled hypertension (high blood pressure), that have been taking a toll on the cardiovascular system overall,” Dr. Agahtehrani said.
+“Most people who experience a heart attack have unknown symptoms, such as diabetes or uncontrolled hypertension [high blood pressure], that have been taking a toll on the cardiovascular system overall,” Dr. Agahtehrani said.
 “In fact, they may have even experienced a few symptoms and either didn’t realize it or ignored it, therefore putting them at even greater risk.”

 Although more research is needed to determine exactly how stress factors into heart disease, it is known that when you don’t manage stress, it impacts your heart health.
 Healthy stress management tools include exercising or talking through the situation.